Civer/birdhouse/README.md

 #Installation

 1. Create a database and run the SQLs provided in the INSTALL folder.
 I would highly suggest to install with dummy data!
+2. Rename the config.php in ressources folder
+3. Rename the log.txt file in the logs folder
-2. Change the config file (ressources folder) to match your data.
+4. Change the config file (ressources folder) to match your data.
-3. Run the application on your website.
+5. Run the application on your website.

 Attention: We are in BETA phase right now, so a lot of changes have to be done in the database or in the config file!